 Get Rid of Moisture

 Moisture is the primary attraction for molds.
-That is why the first step you should take in getting rid of them is through eliminating moisture in your home.
+That is why the first step you should take in getting rid of them is by eliminating moisture in your home.
 Make sure you do not leave things damp for long, like your shower curtains and clothing.

 Basements are particularly prone to molds as they are often damp.
 Crevices in the walls that let moisture in should be fixed.
 Warm air holds more moisture, so using air conditioner can actually help.
 The same is true when it comes to dehumidifier as it reduces humidity.